-While the bulk of the questioning was, in the submission of the Government, justified by the reasons for the investigation outlined above, the Government did not seek to defend the level of detailed questioning about precise sexual activities to which, at one stage, Mr Beckett was subjected.
-However, they argued that these indefensible, but specific, aspects of the questioning did not tilt the balance in favour of a finding of a violation.
+While the bulk of the questioning was, in the submission of the Government, justified by the reasons for the investigation outlined above, the Government did not seek to defend the question put to Ms Smith as to whether she or her partner had had a sexual relationship with their foster daughter.
+However, they argued that this indefensible, but specific, aspect of the questioning did not tilt the balance in favour of a finding of a violation.